Skip to content Personal Investing

 • Money market funds are ideal for short-term saving because they invest in highly liquid securities with the objective of capital preservation and income.

-• Money market fund yields have risen above 5%, benefiting from the Federal Reserve raising interest rates over the last couple years.
+• Money market fund yields have generally been between 4% and 5% over the last couple of years.

 Judith Ward, CFP®